Troon Lifeboat Station: History

+Funded by the proceeds of public collections and shopkeepers at Telford shopping centre, the new lifeboat placed at Troon on 19 December 2007 was named Telford Shopping Centre (D-684).

+In 2025, the lifeboat was withdrawn from service.
+She was replaced by a brand new £2.7m All-weather lifeboat, 13-55 Roy Barker VI (ON 1362).
+More than thirty years after the RNLI received the largest ever bequest of £6.5m in 1993, from the late Mr Roy Barker, an agricultural business man, the fund is still providing new lifeboats.
+Additional funding was provided from the legacy of Mr Alan Lionel Aspinall.

 Service awards

-Three RNLI Medals have been awarded to members of Troon lifeboat crews.
-The first were the result of 7 people being rescued from the Belfast steamer Moyallen on 6 December 1940.
+Three RNLI Medals have been awarded to members of Troon lifeboat.
+The first two were for the rescue of seven people from the Belfast steamer Moyallen on 6 December 1940.
 It was a difficult rescue amid a gale and rain.
-Coxswain William McAuslane was given a silver medal and Albert J Ferguson received a bronze medal.
-The other medal was presented to coxswain/mechanic Ian Johnson who took the lifeboat to rescue 5 people from a dredger that was in danger of breaking its moorings outside the harbour in a Force 10 storm on 12 September 1980.
+Coxswain William McAuslane was awarded the RNLI Silver Medal, with Mechanic Albert John Ferguson receiving the RNLI Bronze Medal.
+The RNLI silver medal was awarded to coxswain/mechanic Ian Johnson, who took the lifeboat to rescue five people from a dredger on 12 September 1980, which was in danger of breaking its moorings outside the harbour, in a Force 10 storm.

-The 'Thanks of the Institution inscribed on Vellum' was presented to Thomas Devenny who led a mission to rescue the crew of a small fishing boat during a storm on 18 October 1984.
-The same award was given to David Seaward and Paul Aspin who used the all-weather lifeboat's (ALB's) dinghy to rescue 10 people from the TS Mountbatten which ran aground at Ayr on 14 July 1988.
+The 'Thanks of the Institution inscribed on Vellum' was accorded to Acting Coxswain Thomas Devenny, who led a mission to rescue the crew of a small fishing boat during a storm on 18 October 1984.
+The same award was given to David Seaward and Paul Aspin, who used the All-weather lifeboat's (ALB's) daughter boat to rescue 10 people from the TS Mountbatten which ran aground at Ayr on 14 July 1988.
 Ian Johnson, the ALB's coxswain on the day, received a 'Framed Letter of Thanks' from the chairman.
-Another 'Thanks of the Institution inscribed on Vellum' was given to Colin Millar and Gary McGarvie after leading the lifeboat in a difficult rescue of a trawler on 14 January 2015.
+Coxswain Colin Millar was awarded the 'Thanks of the Institution inscribed on Vellum', after leading the lifeboat in a difficult rescue of a trawler on 14 January 2015.

-On 8 December 1979 Roy Trewern used the lifeboat's inflatable dinghy to help two people cut off by a rising tide, for which he received a 'Framed Letter of Thanks' from the chairman.
-Ian Johnson and the whole crew received a 'Framed Letter of Thanks' for saving a broken down yacht and 4 people near Holy Isle on 23 May 1992.
+On 8 December 1979 Roy Trewern used the lifeboat's inflatable dinghy to help two people cut off by a rising tide, for which he received a 'Framed Letter of Thanks from the Chairman of the Institution'.
+Coxswain Ian Johnson and the whole crew received a 'Collective Framed Letter of Thanks' for saving a broken down yacht and four people near Holy Isle on 23 May 1992.

+Station honours

+The following are awards made at Troon: